codurance/site/src/_posts/2020-02-05-types-and-accepting-the-facts.md

 ## Wrapping up and References

 We could see the difference between type systems and how they work.
 We also spoke a little about abstractions, which we will cover more in the next part where we have started building using our type system more and more to help us to write an application.
-In case you want to know more about type systems I recommend you to go straight to the sources:
+In case you want to know more about type systems I recommend you to go straight to these sources:

 [What To Know Before Debating Type Systems](https://blog.steveklabnik.com/posts/2010-07-17-what-to-know-before-debating-type-systems)